• Skip to primary navigation

 Before I review all of the results, I wanted to share my personal favorite apples.
 I like pies with several apple varieties because of the depth it adds to the flavor and texture.

-After all of these tests, I have a clear favorite set of apples for pie (depending on seasonality & availability).
+After all of these tests, I consider the best apples for pie to be a combination of different varieties (depending on seasonality & availability).
 I use 3 different apples in the following ratio:

-• 20% McIntosh or Jonathan for their cider-like flavor and apple-sauce texture
+- 20% McIntosh or Jonathan for their cider-like flavor and apple-sauce texture when baked (not grainy)

 There are a handful of apples that can stand on their own in a pie.
 They have it all: good flavor, sweet-tart balance, and good texture.
 If you make a pie with only one type of apple, these are your best options.